wrjodjana/obsidian-vault/computer-science/data structures/arrays and strings/arrays and strings.md

 #### Using Sliding Window

 **First scenario:** Defining a criteria to make a subarray valid.
 There are 2 components to making a subarray valid:
 1. A constraint metric.
-This could mean like the sum, unique number of elements, the frequency of a specific element
+This could mean like the sum, unique number of elements, the frequency of a specific element.
-2. A numeric restriction on constraint metric
+2. A numeric restriction on constraint metric.
+This is what the constraint metric should be for a a subarray to be valid.

+**Second scenario:**